LelsersLasers/Notes/Biology/All Class Notes.md

 - ![Translation Termination](./Photos/TranslationTermination.png)
 1. Stops at an mRNA stop codon by the binding of proteins
     - Release factors: the last tRNA does not carry an amino acid, but these special proteins instead
+        - Is unable to "pick up" the polypeptide chain that is built at the P site
 2. The last tRNA is released from the ribosome and everything separates
     - Ribosome subunits break and are recycled
 3. New polypeptide (protein) is released